aspiers/openstack-summit-2016-austin-project-creation/markdown/rpm-packaging-experiences.md

 *   Discussion about scope and team creation took considerable time
 *   Governance/TC approval for Big Tent (July 2015)

-*   Kicked off with core from Mirantis, SUSE and Red Hat
+*   Kickoff directly from a green field with core from Mirantis, SUSE and Red Hat

 <!-- .slide: data-state="normal" id="rpm-packaging-why" -->